Leigh Janiak: Themes

 Honeymoon discusses the concept of identity throughout the film.
 It relates to human fears by focusing on themes of losing loved ones, breaking trust, isolation, and losing one's identity.

 The Fear Street Trilogy allowed Janiak to create a horror film that told the stories of outsiders.
 The film's main characters are a lesbian couple, allowing the film to discuss homophobia in a horror film as the queer characters are typically killed off early in horror films.
-With discussing homophobia, the Fear Street Trilogy also discusses things like police brutality and the planting of evidence through the interactions between Martin and Sheriff Goode.
+The Fear Street Trilogy also discusses things like police brutality and the planting of evidence through the interactions between Martin and Sheriff Goode.
 We also see Sheriff Goode abuse his power as police chief in order to achieve his goals.
 This end reveal is Janiak's commentary about oppression by the powerful to maintain their status, rather than taking accountability for their own shortcomings.
 The characters who prevail in the end symbolize uniqueness and greatness being triumphant.

-The divide of Shadyside and Sunnyvale allows the film to also discuss classism in how the townspeople interact with one another.
-There is a lot of commentary engrained into how townspeople describe the other town and how the towns are presented.
+The divide of Shadyside and Sunnyvale allows the film to discuss classism through how the townspeople interact with one another.
+There is much commentary engrained into how townspeople describe the other town and how the towns are presented.
 Shadyside is considered lower-class and earns the moniker of "murder capital of the United States".
 Meanwhile, its sister but polar opposite town, Sunnyvale, is the safe home to the privileged upper-class.
 We also see themes of love struggling to overcome these divisions with two of the main characters, Deena and Sam, and again with Ziggy and Nick in Fear Street Part 2.

 Personal life

 Janiak married fellow filmmaker Ross Duffer in Palm Springs, California, in December 2015.
 The couple met in 2006 at a production company in Los Angeles, where Janiak was an assistant to the producer and Duffer was an intern.
-She still lives in Los Angeles today.

-She is a huge sci-fi fan and prefers it to horror, though she loves and is inspired by the films Rosemary's Baby and The Goonies.
+In February 2024, Janiak filed for divorce from Duffer after eight years of marriage.